r1wtn/HOJO-docs/README.md

 ## Acknowledgments

-This project is made possible by the generous contributions of the following organizations and individuals. (in alphabetical order)
+This project is made possible by the generous contributions of various domestic and international research institutions and researchers, including the following individuals. (in alphabetical order)

 ### Organizations